 Young Adults (Ages 18-35)

-Check out these quick tips (PDF) for starting a young adult group.
+Visit a UU congregation near you; find a campus ministry or young adult group; go to a UU young adult event or training; join a Facebook group for young adults, connect with our Facebook page, blog Blue Boat, Twitter, email list, newsletter or in virtual community with other seekers.
+Check out these ways to stay connected as an emerging adult and these quick tips (PDF) for starting a young adult group.
 Use this kit to jump start your campus or young adult group, and consider using Becoming Together (PDF) or other small group ministry resources.
 Get a campus ministry going with these quick tips (PDF) or this handbook (PDF).

-Unitarian Universalists believe our communities are stronger when they are multigenerational.
+Read up on the Future of Faith, see how the puzzle of young adult ministry pieces together, and see how bridging from youth to young adulthood really works.
+Check out examples of successful or creative young adult ministry.
 Young adults need support from folks of all ages in our UU communities, especially during the many transitions of young adult life.
 Ensure that young adults feel welcome in your community, make sure there is a place for them there, reach out to emerging adults (PDF), find the level of campus ministry (PDF) that works for you and your congregation, give to a specific young adult ministry project, or support the young adult ministry work of our denomination.

 By Bart FrostIn this is new series Bart Frost reviews books relevant youth and young adult…

 By Emily ParkerWhy do so many UU youth lose connection with UU communities as they move into…